SFDO-Community-Sprints/npc-best-practices/docs/grantmaking/Overview.md

    - a.
 Invitation: The organization only accepts applicants via invitation, whether from alumni, board, direct outreach, etc.
    - b.
 Letter of Intent (LOI): The organization reviews letters of intent from applicants before moving to an application process and needs a process to review and filter LOIs.
    - c.
-Open/Responsive: The organization allows anyone to submit eligibility / application inquiries.
+Open/Responsive: The organization allows anyone to submit eligibility or application inquiries.

 4. What type of funding does your organization utilize for grants?